 NextEra Energy Transmission (NEET) is the leading competitive transmission company in North America.
 We develop, ﬁnance, construct, operate, and maintain transmission assets across the continent.
 Our subsidiaries were among the first non-incumbents to be awarded projects by system operators and utility commissions in California, New York, Texas and Ontario.

-NEET’s portfolio includes operating assets in Texas and New Hampshire, as well as numerous projects under development in the United States and Canada.
+NEET’s portfolio includes operating assets in California, New Hampshire and Texas, as well as numerous projects under development in the United States and Canada.